About This Product

 - Full Cross-Searchability: African-American History is fully cross-searchable with any combination of the other Infobase History Research Center databases to which your institution subscribes.

-- Search by Common Core, national, state, provincial, International Baccalaureate Organization, College Board AP standards to find correlating articles
+- Search by Common Core, national, state, provincial, International Baccalaureate Organization, C3 Framework for Social Studies, College Board AP standards to find correlating articles

 - Supports 1:1 initiatives, blended instruction, flipped classrooms, project-based learning, and document-based question environments